LauraVoinea/scribble-java/paper672-overview.md

   ```sh
   ./mMST.sh -gt-gen-efsm <ProtocolName> <Role> scribble-gt-demos/scribble/<FileName.scr>
   ```
+  This generates a .dot and a .png file.
 The output will be written to `scribble-java/generated/<ProtocolName>`.

 - Remove generated files and build artifacts from the Erlang examples: